San Francisco Festivals and Events in October

 Fisherman’s Wharf and North Beach

-The city celebrates its Italian heritage with a lively parade through North Beach with food, music, entertainment and celebrities.
+The city celebrates its Italian heritage with an annual parade through North Beach with food, music, entertainment and celebrities.
 2018 marks the 150th anniversary.

 San Francisco Fall Antiques Show